waynedog74/content/news/JS Foundation is now a Linux Foundation Project.md

+---
-Title: JS Foundation is now a Linux Foundation Project
+Title: "JS Foundation is now a Linux Foundation Project"
-Category: news
+Categories: [news]
-Tags: javascript, linux foundation, js foundation
+Tags: [javascript, linux foundation, js foundation]
 Authors: sedlav
-Lang: en
-Summary: The Linux Foundation, the nonprofit advancing professional open source management for mass collaboration, announced on last October 17, 2016 that JS Foundation became a Linux Foundation Project
+---

 The Linux Foundation, the nonprofit advancing professional open source management for mass collaboration, announced on last October 17, 2016 that JS Foundation became a Linux Foundation Project.
 The JS Foundation is committed to help JavaScript application and server-side projects cultivate best practices and policies that promote high quality standards and broad, diverse contributions for long-term sustainability.